Templated Anisotropic Analyses of the LISA Galactic Foreground: Discussion and Future Work

 We present a novel analysis which performs a targeted Bayesian search for the LISA Galactic DWD foreground via pixel-basis anisotropic templates.
 We demonstrate this method on 4 years of simulated LISA data and show that we are able to use our templated anisotropic analysis to efficiently and accurately recover the Galactic foreground spectrum for both a simplistic model of the Milky Way and a more complex, DWD population-derived realization of the foreground.
 Not only is this templated approach $\sim10-100\times$ more computationally efficient than previous analyses of the LISA Galactic foreground via a spherical harmonic spatial model \citep[as demonstrated in][]{banagiri_mapping_2021}, but it is also able to more accurately model the spatial distribution of the Galactic foreground through leveraging information gleaned from its counterpart resolved DWDs.
 To the authors' knowledge at time of writing, this work comprises the first demonstration of an explicitly anisotropic recovery of the LISA Galactic foreground driven by the underlying astrophysical spatial distribution of its contingent binary systems.

 There remain, however, several promising directions of future work.
-It will be important to characterize the effects of mis-modelling the foreground anisotropy on inference of its spectral distribution, especially when considering a single fixed template.
-If poor spatial modelling induces significant biases in our recovery of the foreground spectrum, robust spatial inference methods for the Galactic foreground will take on additional importance for the success of the LISA mission as a whole.
-Conversely, such biases would indicate substantial constraining power for astrophysically-parameterized spatial models of the foreground anisotropy.
-Investigations into potential spectral biases of this kind will also depend in part on development of refined spectral models for the both the LISA instrumental noise and the foreground spectrum itself.
+It will be important to \ed{further} characterize the effects of mismodelling the foreground anisotropy on inference of its spectral distribution. \ed{As we show in \S\ref{sec:results_mismatch}, incorrect assumptions as to the foreground anisotropy} induce biases in recovery of the foreground spectrum. \ed{As such,} robust spatial inference methods for the Galactic foreground take on additional importance for the success of the LISA mission as a whole.
+Conversely, \ed{this result} indicates substantial constraining power for astrophysically-parameterized spatial models of the foreground anisotropy. \ed{Of particular interest for future investigation is the impact of not accounting for Galactic structures such as a bar, different spiral arm configurations, or even the presence of unresolved DWDs in previously unknown satellite galaxies behind the Galactic disc as discussed in, e.g., \citep{pozzoli_cyclostationary_2024}.} Investigations into \ed{anisotropy-induced} spectral biases of this kind will also depend in part on development of refined spectral models for the both the LISA instrumental noise and the foreground spectrum itself.
 In particular, it will be important to determine the effects of non-stationary instrumental noise on the recovery of anisotropic signals, as the latter is dependent on the specific time-dependence of the LISA detector response to an anisotropic signal.

 It is worth noting that the the inherent Poisson variance of a single population synthesis simulation may hinder the efficacy of the \popmap template under relaxed assumptions as to our knowledge of the MW foreground anisotropy.
 A possible extension of this approach could resolve or reduce the impact of this consideration by repeating the process described in \S\ref{sec:template_pop} for a large set of catalogues with varied underlying assumptions that span our prior uncertainty as to the MW DWD population, and creating a single template that averages over all of them.\footnote{As was considered in \citet{agarwal_targeted_2022} for a targeted analysis of the Galactic plane with terrestrial GW observatories.}